 Having worked in property development and being a Chartered Surveyor Christian is well versed in the operation of viability appraisals.
 Christian has provided advice, seminars and training on this topic particularly in light of the recent revisions as regards viability in the NPPF and the Practice Guidance.
 It has also been a key feature of a number of the Inquiries that Christian has been involved in.

-Nicola Squire v Shropshire Council & Matthew Bower EWHC 1730 (Admin)
+Nicola Squire v Shropshire Council and Matthew Bower EWHC 1730 (Admin)

 Successfully represented the Interested Party in a challenge to the LPA’s grant of permission for four poultry units.
 The case concerned the scope of Environment Agency Permits issued under the Environmental Permitting (England and Wales) Regulations 2016 and whether the LPA had properly considered the direct and indirect environmental impacts of the proposal in terms of manure spreading as required by Environmental Impact Assessment Regulations 2011.
 The Claimant has been granted permission to appeal to the Court of Appeal.

-South Gloucestershire Council v SSHCLG & Barratt Homes (Bristol Division) (2018)
+South Gloucestershire Council v SSHCLG and Barratt Homes (Bristol Division) (2018)

 Advised Barratt Homes (led by Jeremy Cahill QC) in defending the claim brought by the LPA against the grant of permission following a public inquiry for up to 121 dwellings and a retail unit in Charfield, Glos.
 Christian appeared as sole counsel in the High Court oral permission hearing, permission was refused to bring the claim.
 The claim was brought on the basis that the planning inspector had incorrectly interpreted the provisions of the NPPF (2012 Annex 1) and NPPG on the issue of prematurity (the LPA’s position at the Inquiry being that the proposal was premature to the West of England Joint Spatial Strategy).